-Principle states that the government should collect taxes from different sources rather
+Principle states that the government should collect taxes from different sources rather than concentrating on a single source of tax.

 ROLE OF DIRECT AND INDIRECT TAXATION IN UNDERDEVELOPED ECONOMIES

 Regarding role of direct and indirect taxation in under-developed Country is a confused phenomenon Indirect taxation or commodity taxation plays a vital role in the finances of developing countries but the sole objective of imposing indirect taxation is similar as that of direct taxation in 'developed countries.
 Generally it promotes resources for public investment, to raise the rate of investment through the curtailment of consumption and raise the incremental saving ratio.